revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 ------

-22. Write the code snippet that creates a hibernate session and stores an object to the database.Assume that the SessionFactory object is available with the variable sessionFactory.
+22.Write the code snippet that creates a hibernate session and stores an object to the database.Assume that the SessionFactory object is available with the variable sessionFactory.

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)